A GOP county chair asked Trump to wear a mask to his rally. Instead, Trump mocked pandemic restrictions.

 Both his words and the optics of his rally in Winston-Salem on Tuesday point to a growing rift in the 2020 campaign season: As Democratic nominee Joe Biden quietly holds small campaign events with only a few dozen people, the president has instead orchestrated loud, in-person gatherings that flout local health rules.

 It is another sign of the long shadow the coronavirus pandemic has cast over this year’s presidential election.
-The virus, which has infected nearly 6.3 million Americans and killed at least 186,000, has became a signature talking point for Trump as he insists on “The Great American Comeback” and asserts that a vaccine could be coming as soon as Election Day.
+The virus, which has infected nearly 6.3 million Americans and killed at least 186,000, has become a signature talking point for Trump as he insists on “The Great American Comeback” and asserts that a vaccine could be coming as soon as Election Day.

 For months, the president ridiculed face masks and refused to appear in public with one on, until he suddenly changed course in July and tweeted a photo of himself with his face covered, calling it a “patriotic” act.
 But after mocking Biden for wearing a mask and insisting that reporters remove theirs while asking him questions during a news conference, Trump on Tuesday evening appeared to make a full, unabashed return to his previous stance on the coverings.